simennass/data-science-python/README.md

 # data-science-python

-An introductory course into data science using Python
+An introductory course into data science using Python.
+This course can either be used as a standalone course, or used in conjunction with [intro-python](https://github.com/alexdiem/intro-python), which replaces module 0, and gives a more thorough introuduction to programming in Python.

 ## Daily schedule